Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 	2. Based on binning results.
 A MAG is present if it was recovered during de-novo binning of the metagenomes (including the MAGs discarded during dereplication)
 * Used all metagenomes
 * Saved the figure `results/figures/myco_photobiont_vs_depth.png` (based on the read alignments).
 This figure is referenced in the text as **Fig. SXXX**

+### 6.3.
+Genome completeness as a function of coverage depth
+* Used `code/completeness_breadth_vs_cov.R` to check how coverage depth affects:
+        * EukCC completeness for de novo produced MAGs
+        * breadth of coverage for the bwa alignments
+        * saved the result as `results/figures/completenes_and_breadth_vs_cov.png`